 First, let’s import gensim and create a small corpus of nine documents and twelve features :

 >>> from gensim import corpora, models, similarities >>> >>> corpus = [[(0, 1.0), (1, 1.0), (2, 1.0)], >>> [(2, 1.0), (3, 1.0), (4, 1.0), (5, 1.0), (6, 1.0), (8, 1.0)], >>> [(1, 1.0), (3, 1.0), (4, 1.0), (7, 1.0)], >>> [(0, 1.0), (4, 2.0), (7, 1.0)], >>> [(3, 1.0), (5, 1.0), (6, 1.0)], >>> [(9, 1.0)], >>> [(9, 1.0), (10, 1.0)], >>> [(9, 1.0), (10, 1.0), (11, 1.0)], >>> [(8, 1.0), (10, 1.0), (11, 1.0)]]

-Corpus is simply an object which, when iterated over, returns its documents represented as sparse vectors.
+In gensim a corpus is simply an object which, when iterated over, returns its documents represented as sparse vectors.
+In this case we’re using a list of list of tuples.
 If you’re not familiar with the vector space model, we’ll bridge the gap between raw strings, corpora and sparse vectors in the next tutorial on Corpora and Vector Spaces.

 If you’re familiar with the vector space model, you’ll probably know that the way you parse your documents and convert them to vectors has major impact on the quality of any subsequent applications.